IISERM/PaperBuilder/docs/index.md

 Build a latex paper with IISER Mohali logo and superb formatting with just Markdown

-## WOW!
-SUCH A SUPERB TEMPLATE!
-WHO MADE IT?

-Mayukh Chakrabarty of MS18 made this template, all credits to him.

-Tailoring it to use with pandoc was done by Dhruva Sambrani

 ## WTF is markdown?

 Markdown is a very simplistic markup language.
 Much like html, but WAAAAY easier.